transientlunatic/asimov/README.md

 where you can replace `"Test project"` with the name you want to give your project.
 A project will be set-up in your current working directory.

-In order to start setting up analyses we should download some default settings.
+In order to start setting up analyses we next need to download some default settings.
 We'll download the default configurations for jobs which are going to be run on the LIGO data grid.
-We can do this with the `asimov apply` command, which pulls-in data from a file either locally or online.
+We do this using the `asimov apply` command, which pulls-in data from a file either locally or online.

 ```
 $ asimov apply -f https://git.ligo.org/asimov/data/-/raw/main/defaults/production-pe.yaml
 ```
-and we can also load default priors the same way:
+and the load default priors the same way:
 ```
 $ asimov apply -f https://git.ligo.org/asimov/data/-/raw/main/defaults/production-pe-priors.yaml
 ```